One fire. One cauldron. And suddenly, cooking regains something essential.

 The answer is simple: much more than you imagine.

-At Approche Libre, we have been practicing outdoor cauldron cooking for over ten years.
+At Approche Libre, we have been doing outdoor cauldron cooking for over ten years.
 In the field.
 Over a wood fire.
-While bivouacking.
+Camping.
 With family.
 Self-sufficiently.
 In the Alpes-Maritimes, around Nice, and far beyond.

-From this experience was born a unique creation: historical recipe kits engraved on wood, designed for cooking in a cauldron as in ancient times, but with a clear, practical approach adapted for the outdoors.
+From this experience, a unique creation was born: sets of historical recipes engraved on wood, designed to cook in a cauldron like in the old days, but with a clear, practical approach adapted to the outdoors.

-Today, the Cauldron Culinary Trilogy brings together 30 recipes engraved on wood, divided into three worlds:
+The Culinary Cauldron Trilogy now brings together 30 recipes engraved on wood, divided into three worlds:

 Ancient Gaul.